izderadicka/audioserve/README.md

 ### Collation

 By default audioserve alphabetic order of audio files and subfolders is case insensitive "C like" collation, meaning national characters like "č" are sorted after all ASCII characters and not after "c".
 For more advanced collation respecting local collation additional unicode support is needed.
 Unfortunately Rust does not have native support for this and only working library is binding to ICU C libraries, which makes compilation bit complicated.
 To support local/national collation audioserve has to be compiled with optional feature `collation`.
 Such version of audioserve will then use following env.variables to determine locale for collation (in order of precedence): `AUDIOSERVE_COLLATE`, `LC_ALL`, `LC_COLLATE`, `LANG`.
 If nothing is found it falls back to `en_US`, which still handles somehow national characters ("č" is equal to "c" in sorting).

+### Playlists
+With program argument `read-playlist` audioserve will search for file with extension `m3u` or `m3u8` and use it to define files and their order in given folder.
+Content of these files in basically new line separated list of relative file paths, lines starting with # are ignored.
+There are these additional limitation on using playlists:
+- maximum relative path length is 4 segments
+- file must exist and be and audio file to be used
+- subdirectories that are used in playlist are not displayed, it's assumed they are fully managed by playlist
+- thoroughly tested are only playlists with items in same folder -  if playlist is spanning subfolder it may have problems in some special cases like watching for directory changes, tracking playback position.

 ## Sharing playback positions between clients